statelyai/xstate/docs/src/pages/api/state.md

 # State

-A state in `xstate` represents the finite state of your application.
+A state in XState represents the finite state of your application.
 It is immutable, and it is up to you to decide how you want to propagate these state values into your atomic application state.

 ## `new State(value, history?, actions?)`

 Instantiates a new `State` instance.
 Typically, you will seldom need to create a new `State` instance, except possibly when testing.

 **Arguments:**

 - `value`: `StateValue`
   - e.g., `'green'` or `{ red: 'walk' }`
 - `history?`: `State` (default: `undefined`)